Hull-Robotics-Society/Hull-Robotics-Society.github.io/_tutorials/01-keychain-freshers.md

     - Manufacturing
     - TinkerCAD
     - Simulation
+    - Give It A Go
 permalink: /tutorials/keychain/
-excerpt: "**Learn how to design and build a keychain using TinkerCAD and KiCAD.**<br>Part of our Freshers Give It A Go event."
+excerpt: "Learn how to design and build a keychain using TinkerCAD and KiCAD."
 ---

 *Using TinkerCAD and KiCad*